 - Drugs.
 Use, possession, or distribution of illegal drugs and other controlled substances or drug paraphernalia except as expressly permitted by law and SIT's Drug Policy. - Failure to Comply.
 Failure to comply with the reasonable directives of SIT staff or law enforcement officers during the performance of their duties and/ or failure to identify oneself to these persons when requested to do so. - Financial Responsibilities.
 Failure to promptly meet financial responsibilities to SIT. - Health and Safety.
-Creation of health and/or safety hazards (e.g. dangerous pranks, hanging out of windows, climbing onto roofs or other restricted areas, compromising public health, etc.). - Other Policies.
+Failure to adhere to public health regulations; Creation of health and/or safety hazards. - Other Policies.
 Violating other published SIT policies or rules. - Prescription Medications.
 Abuse, misuse, sale, or distribution of prescription or over-the-counter medications. - Violations of Law.
-Evidence of violation of local laws. when substantiated through SIT's conduct process.
+Evidence of violation of local laws, when substantiated through SIT's conduct process.